filamentgroup/grunticon/README.md

 In addition to the required configuration properties above, grunticon's grunt configuration lets you configure the names of the files and the images folder it generates inside `dest`.

-- `datasvgcss`: The name of the generated CSS file containing SVG data uris.
+- `svgDataCSS`: The name of the generated CSS file containing SVG data uris.
 Default: `"icons.data.svg.css"`
-- `datapngcss`: The name of the generated CSS file containing PNG data uris.
+- `pngDataCSS`: The name of the generated CSS file containing PNG data uris.
 Default: `"icons.data.png.css"`
 - `urlpngcss`: The name of the generated CSS file containing external png url references.
 Default: `"icons.fallback.css"`
 - `previewhtml`: The name of the generated HTML file containing PNG data uris.
 Default: `"preview.html"`
 - `loadersnippet`:  The name of the generated text file containing the grunticon loading snippet.
 Default: `"grunticon.loader.html"`